aadilmallick/my-notes-docusaurus/docs/devops/01-Docker.md

 - **None:** Disables all networking.
 The container receives no external network interfaces except a loopback device, completely locking it down from inbound and outbound traffic.
 - **Overlay:** Spans networks across multiple distinct physical Docker daemon hosts.
 This allows containers managed by Docker Swarm or Kubernetes clusters to communicate securely across servers without complex host-level routing.
 - **Macvlan**: Allows you to assign a MAC address to a container, making it appear as a physical device on the network.

+#### Viewing network info

+- `docker network ls`: list all networks (bridges) docker has
+- `docker network inspect <network-name>`: inspect the IP address and networking info of a specific docker network
 #### **creating networks**

 ---